lun0522/lighter/README.md

 textures we have already loaded, especially when some textures are loaded by the model loader and we never type in the file path by ourselves.

-Another option is to put the pointer in a hashmap, and create an identifier of it.
+Another option is to put the pointer in a hashmap, and create an identifier for it.
 We can use the file path as the identifier in this case, so that we won't load a texture twice from the same path, as long as it is still in the hashmap.
 We generalize this idea to create this reference counting class, so that we can